NaskoVasilev/MachineLearning/README.md

 # MachineLearning
-Machine Learning projects using ML.NET
+Machine Learning and AI projects using ML.NET